umutsar/apache_conf/README.md

 *Example apache2 domain configuration file with SSL but you need to create SSL before execute this configuration.

+!
+Download rb file and execute 'ruby example.rb' it shoule be setup automaticly.

+!
+Most of steps which are below, only help you when it won't setup automaticly.

 # Creating domain files.

 *sudo mkdir /var/www/example.com